-Create SDLC Tasks
+Create and Manage SDLC Tasks

 A task is the main entity of the whole development process since it contains information about the requirements for the responsible person, work progress, and result.